Update from the adult LSD clinical centres on clinical support and homecare (updated 17 April)

 Full-independence means you would be able to do all aspects of your ERT.

-Semi-independence means that a nurse can assist with cannulation/port access or make up the drug meaning that the nurse attendance is shorter.
+Semi-independence means that a nurse can just assist with cannulation/port access or making up the drug meaning that nurse attendance is shorter.

 Please discuss this with your clinician or nurse specialist.

-Patients who have to undergo a drug holiday
+Patients who are advised to undergo a drug holiday

-Decisions regarding drug holidays (which is highly likely for many patients) will be made in the patient’s best interest, based on the greater risk to them of being infected with COVID-19 compare to any effect of missing treatment for a period.
+Decisions regarding drug holidays (which may be highly likely for many patients) will be made, in discussions with patients looking at their best interests, based on the greater risk to them of being infected with COVID-19, balanced against the effect of them missing intravenous ERT treatment for a period of time.

-Patients with indwelling venous access devices who are on a treatment holiday (e.g. port-a-caths)
+Patients with indwelling venous access devices who are on a treatment holiday (for example port-a-caths)

 Patients waiting to start ERT